 Front post double crochet (fpdc) = front post treble crochet

-You need a 4mm hook
+You will need a 4mm hook for this square

 Row 1.
 DC in 4th chain from hook (the turning chain counts as your first stitch), dc in each stitch across